nevarsin/nevarsin.github.io/_posts/2019-12-13-devops-what.markdown

 ## The traditional approach

-Old schools development metodologies usually follow this steps:
+Old schools development methodologies usually follow this steps:
 1. A developer copies (or pulls) code to hook of a specific feature on his workstation
 2. He adds his own code and builds this portion only
 3. Other devs, in the same or a different team, do the same